India’s oppression and in IOK destined to end

 He stressed upon the government to prepare a bold and firm Kashmir policy and expose India’s tyrannies in Held Kashmir all over the world.
 He also called for snapping trade and cultural ties with India and making composite dialogue with that country contingent with the solution of the Kashmir issue.

-Referring to the steps being taken by US President Trump, he stressed that the state policy in this regard should be based on reasoning.
+Referring to the steps being taken by US President Trump, he stressed that the state policy in this regard should be based on reasoning.—INP